ver.: 12 February 2008

 <<I notice that on Spirithome.com you avoid using the personal pronoun for God.
 Why?>>

-The Holy Spirit in Scripture is definitely a person with a non-sexual identity, but according to Scripture that person sometimes acts like a 'she' that births things (such as the created world, and wisdom), in Scripture like a 'he' that impregnates (Luke 1:35, which is read around Christmas and the Feast of the Annunciation) and has great power or force or authority, and in Scripture even like an 'it', a moving wind or breath or flame or water.
+The Holy Spirit in Scripture is definitely a person with a non-sexual identity, but according to Scripture that person sometimes acts like a 'she' that births things (such as the created world, and wisdom), in Scripture like a 'he' that impregnates (Luke 1:35, which is read around Christmas and the Feast of the Annunciation) and has great power or force, and in Scripture even like an 'it', a moving wind or breath or flame or water.
 (Of course, while that means the Spirit can be described in 'it' terms, you don't address the Spirit as an 'it'.
 It's like with clerical work.
 A clerk works through procedures, mechanisms, and in ways you don't usually see until the result comes out.
 The process is an 'it' and its workings are the workings of an 'it', but you wouldn't call out to the clerk and say, 'Yo!
 Thing!', because the clerk is a person.
 Likewise the Spirit often works through the 'its' of material things and processes, which can usefully be talked about as 'it', but the Spirit isn't an 'it', but is instead the person behind the 'it'.)
 The whole category of 'gender' makes no sense from the Spirit's side of things.
 To avoid a ton of nasty letters and closed minds, I try hard to be gender-neutral about the Spirit.
 To do otherwise would defeat the site's purpose.

 looking for what's real?
 Try these pages :